Woman sitting at laptop on phone holding an ink pen

 What to expect

-The internet is filled with data points about you and scammers know how to dig for just enough information about you to make a scam feel believable.
-They may pose as your utility company, cell phone provider, or even your bank.
-They may pose as a retailer you actually frequent, like Amazon or Wal-Mart.
-They may act like they’re from the government entity like the Social Security Administration or Medicare, or a charity that matters to you.
-They use technology to change the Caller ID so the name and number look very believable.
-You should not rely on Caller ID information to be accurate.
+The internet is filled with data about you, and scammers know how to dig up enough information to make a scam feel believable.
+They may pose as your utility company, cell phone provider, or your bank.
+They might pretend to be a retailer you use, like Amazon or Walmart.
+They may act like they're from a government entity like Social Security, Medicare, or a charity that matters to you.
+They use tech to alter the Caller ID so the name and number look familiar.
+Refrain from relying on Caller ID information to be accurate.

-HOW YOU STAY SAFE: Never give your personal or financial information in response to a request that you are not expecting.
-Legitimate organizations will not call, email or text you for your personal information, like your Social Security number, bank account, Secure Access Code or credit card numbers.
+HOW YOU STAY SAFE: Never give personal or financial information in response to a request you are not expecting.
+Legitimate organizations do not call, email or text you for your personal information, like your Social Security number, bank account, Secure Access Code, or credit card numbers.

-HOW YOU STAY SAFE: If a company you trust contacts you and you think it’s real, it’s still smart to not click on any links.
-Instead, contact them using a website you know to be authentic or look up their phone number and call them back.
-Do not call a number you see on Caller ID or a number given to you by a call or text.
-Take matters into your own hands and ensure you’re talking to the trusted organization.
+HOW YOU STAY SAFE: If a company you trust contacts you and you believe it's real, it's important not to click on any links.
+Instead, contact them using a website you know to be authentic, or look up their phone number and call them back.
+Do not call a number you see on Caller ID or a phone number given to you by a call or text or via a pop-up on your computer.
+It's essential you make sure you're talking to a trusted organization.

 HOW YOU STAY SAFE: Resist the urge to act quickly.
 Legitimate businesses will give you the time to make a thoughtful decision.
-Anyone who pressures you to give information or act quickly is likely a scammer.
+Anyone who pressures you to provide information or act immediately is likely a scammer.

-HOW YOU STAY SAFE: Know the ways scammers typically ask their victims to pay and do not fall for it.
-Never pay someone insisting on a gift card or money transfer service, and never deposit a check and send money back to someone.
+HOW YOU STAY SAFE: Know how scammers typically ask their victims to pay and don't fall for it.
+Never pay someone insisting on a gift card, bitcoin (or other crypto-currency), or money transfer service; never deposit a check and send money back to someone.

 STOP.
 THINK.
 TALK.
 Before doing anything, talk to a trusted friend or advisor -- tell someone about what happened.
-Talking about it can help you realize it’s a scam.
-If you have vulnerable family members or friends, be sure to talk with them about how to stay safe from scammers.
+Talking about it can help you realize it's a scam.
+If you have vulnerable family members or friends, please talk with them about staying safe from scammers.
 Use your knowledge and experience to help someone else.

 We're happy to help.